 This are more the must-take courses if you want to learn the basic jargons of deep learning.
 Ng's, Karparthy's and Socher's class teach you basic concepts but they have a theme of building applications.
-Silver's class link deep learning concept with reinforcement learning.
+Silver's class link deep learning concepts with reinforcement learning.
 So after these 4 classes, you should be able to talk deep learning well and work with some basic applications.

 - Andrew Ng's Coursera Machine Learning class: You need to walk before you run.
 Ng's class is the best beginner class on machine learning in my opinion.
 Check out this page for my review.

 - Fei-Fei Li and Andrew Karpathy's Computer Vision class (Stanford cs231n 2015/2016) : I listen through the lectures once.
 Many people just call this a Karpathy's class, but it is also co-taught by another experienced graduate student, Justin Johnson.
 For the most part this is the class for learning CNN, it also brings you to the latest technology of more difficult topics such as image localization, detection and segmentation.

 - Richard Socher's Deep Learning and Natural Language Processing (Standard cs224d) : Another class I hadn't had chance to go through, but the first few lectures were very useful for me when I tried to understand RNN and LSTM.
 This might also be the best set of lecture to learn Socher's recursive neural network.
 Compare to Karpathy's class, Socher's place more emphasis on mathematical derivation.
 So if you are not familiar with matrix differentiation, this would be a good class to start with and get your hands wet.

 - David Silver's Reinforcement Learning This is a great class taught by the main programmer of AlphaGo.
 It starts from the basic of reinforcement learning such as DP-based method, then proceeds to more difficult topic such as Monte-Carlo and TD method, as well as function approximation and policy gradient.
 It takes quite a bit of understanding even if you already background of supervised learning.
 As RL is being used more and more applications, this class should be a must-take for all of you.